krynju/dtable_benchmarks/blogpost.md

 The `DTable` has successfully passed the proof-of-concept stage and is currently under active development as a part of the `Dagger.jl` package.

+This early performance assessment has confirmed that the `DTable` has the potential to become a competetive tool for processing tabular data.
+It managed to perform significantly better than direct competition (`Dask`) in 6 out of 7 presented benchmarks and in the remaining one it doesn't fall too far behind.
+While this looks promising there's still a lot of work ahead in order to make the `DTable` feature-rich and even faster, so keep an eye out for future updates on the project.

 Functionality presented as part of this blogpost is generally available as of today.
 We highly encourage everyone to have a look at the documentation and to try out the examples included!
-Due to the fact that the `DTable` is still in early development, it's very much possible to provide feedback and affect future design decisions.
+Due to the fact that the `DTable` is still in early development, it's very much possible to provide feedback and affect the roadmap and future design decisions.